Displaying 1 Comment

-Tip: Frankfurt´s Premiere for Tata Amaral´s "Antonia" about 3 years ago
+Tip: Frankfurt´s Premiere for Tata Amaral´s "Antonia" almost 4 years ago

 About the Movie “Antonia” – Premiere on 03.
 March 2010 at 20:30 at Harmonie Kino in Sachsenhausen, Frankfurt – Further information under firstname.lastname@example.org